chakrabar/chakrabar.github.io/_posts/2017-12-17-new-features-of-csharp-7.md

         //Tuples are light-weight data structures that can be declared/created inline and used to return multiple values
         //C# 7 makes tuples more of a first-class citizen with cleaner syntax, named-elements
-        //This needs System.ValueTuple NuGet, which comes by default in .NET Framework 4.7, .NET Core 2.0, .NET Standard 2.0 public void TupleDemo()
+        //This needs System.ValueTuple NuGet, which comes by default in .NET Framework 4.7, .NET Core 2.0, .NET Standard 2.0
+        //Even though public methods can return tuple, it's recommended to be used with private/internal only public void TupleDemo()
         {
             //OLD syntax, still valid